psy0rz/zfs_autobackup/README.md

 ```

+### Making automatic backups

+Once you've got the command to work correctly in your situation either store it in a script or directly in a cronjob.

+I usually set a nightly cronjob that executes the zfs-autobackup command.

 ## Tips

 * Use ```--verbose``` to see details, otherwise zfs-autobackup will be quiet and only show errors, like a nice unix command.